mariusz-tekiel/hangman-word-game/README.md

 # hangman-word-game-JS

+Popular Word Guessing Game
+written in JavaScript
-Game written in JS with using jQuery library
+with using jQuery library